Thyroid cancer: Introduction

 had undiagnosed thyroid disorders, mostly hyperthyroidism, but also hypothyroidism.

-The symptoms of thyroid disorders are often mild, making the...read more »
+The symptoms of thyroid disorders are often mild,...read more »

 Read more about Misdiagnosis and Thyroid cancer